Understanding Video Annotation: A comprehensive guide

 Semantic Segmentation

 Semantic segmentation divides video frames into different regions, each assigned a distinct label.
 This approach is particularly useful in environments where models need to differentiate between objects and background, as in autonomous navigation or medical imaging.
+Segmentation provides pixel-level context, which is essential for tasks like surgical robotics or recognizing road boundaries under occlusion.

 Tools and Platforms for Video Annotation